-If you're an organization, set up a committee to plan your organization's activities during the week.
+Set up a committee to plan your organization's activities during the week.
 Put a call out to your members and the rest of the campus community to solicit volunteers.
 Reach out to student and employee groups on campus to see if they are interested in getting involved.